neoforged/.github/primers/1.21.6/index.md

 - `net.minecraft.advancements.critereon.ItemUsedOnLocationTrigger$TriggerInstance#placedBlockWithProperties` - Creates a trigger where a block was placed with the specified property.
 - `net.minecraft.client`
     - `GameNarrator#saySystemChatQueued` - Narrates a component if either system or chat message narration is enabled.
+    - `Options`
-    - `Options#cloudRange` - Returns the maximum distance clouds can render at.
+        - `cloudRange` - Returns the maximum distance clouds can render at.
+        - `musicFrequency` - Returns how frequency the background music handled by the `MusicManager` should play.
+        - `showNowPlayingToast` - Returns whether the 'Now Playing' toast is shown.
     - `NarratorStatus#shouldNarrateSystemOrChat` - Returns whether the current narration status is anything but `OFF`.
+- `net.minecraft.client.color.ColorLerper` - A utility class for lerping between color types based on some partial tick.
 - `net.minecraft.client.data.models.BlockModelGenerators#createDriedGhastBlock` - Creates the dired ghast block model definition.
 - `net.minecraft.client.data.models.model`
     - `ModelTemplates#DRIED_GHAST` - A template that uses the `minecraft:block/dried_ghast` parent.